L-Citrulline vs. L-Citrulline DL-Malate: Which Version is Best?

-The potential increased circulation from citrulline and nitric oxide may also contribute to improved neural functions.
-Research indicates that greater circulation to the brain means more blood and nutrients to vital neural tissue, which may encourage the growth of nerve cells.
-This may result in improved memory, both short- and long-term, and memory recall.
+The potential increased circulation from citrulline and nitric oxide may also contribute to support neural functions.
+This may result in supporting memory, both short- and long-term, and memory recall.

 Studies suggest L-Citrulline may support natural metabolic rates, supporting weight loss efforts.
 It may also contribute to increased strength and leaner, larger muscles.
 Other studies indicate L-Citrulline may support immune system functions.

 L-citrulline DL-malate is simply citrulline with an added malic acid component.
 Malate, or malic acid, is a naturally occurring organic compound found in a variety of fruits, though it is most commonly used as a food additive or preservative.

 Malic Acid Structure

 When combined with citrulline, malic acid has been shown to promote better absorption and higher bioavailability.
 However, some studies also suggest that malic acid may have some potential benefits of its own, including supporting pain management and increased physical energy.
 It is also often included in skincare products for its potential exfoliating properties.

 Citrulline DL-malate tends to be the preferred nootropic as it may increase arginine and nitric oxide levels while potentially increasing energy output from the malic acid, offering a one-two punch that may be popular among many bodybuilders and athletes.
 However, citrulline may be beneficial on its own if you don’t require the potential benefits that may come from malic acid.
 Choosing between the two compounds ultimately comes down to your own personal needs.